DavidDeSimone/OpenCloudSaves/README.md

 This will build the flatpak - from there you can install it and run the flatpak version. `package-local` builds off of the current state of the repo, so you can iterate and build the app without needing to install any deps beside flatpak and flatpak-builder.

 The following command builds the "release" version of the app.
-This is tied to a specific commit to ensure that the build is reproducable.
+This is tied to a specific commit to ensure that the build is reproducible.
 ```bash
 ./build/linux/package.bash
 ```